 - Osha, free folk woman taken captive by forces of House Stark south of the Wall.
 Spared execution in exchange for service, she became a guardian and companion to Rickon Stark.

 - Styr, the Magnar of Thenn, chieftain of the Thenns, a warlike free folk tribe.
-Killed during the Battle of Castle Black.
+Killed during the battle beneath the Wall.

 - Tormund, known as "Giantsbane", among many other things, a raider prone to tall tales.

 - Varamyr "Sixskins", a diminutive skinchanger who is accompanied by three wolves, a snowbear and a shadowcat.
-After Orell's death, Varamyr took control of his eagle and used it to scout during the battle of Castle Black.
+After Orell's death, Varamyr took control of his eagle and used it to scout during the battle beneath the Wall.
 Melisandre killed the eagle while Varamyr inhabited it, causing him to go mad.

 - Ygritte, red-haired lover to Jon Snow.
-Killed in the Battle of Castle Black.
+Killed in the attack on Castle Black.

 - The Weeper, an infamous wildling raider.